Approved by the Commission at its 137th regular period of sessions,

 4. The delegates may receive the assistance of any person designated by the Commission to be an advisor.
 In the exercise of their role, advisors shall follow the instructions issued by the delegates.

-1. The Commission may also request the Court to summon other persons as witnesses or experts.
+1. The Commission may request the Court to summon expert witnesses.

-2. The summoning of such witnesses or experts shall be in accordance with the Rules of Procedure of the Court.
+2. The presentation of such experts shall be done in accordance with the Rules of Procedure of the Court.

 PROCEDURE BEFORE THE COURT